What is toothpaste made of?

 The primary role of toothpaste is to act as an abrasive by removing plaque around teeth and the gum line.
 This process is absolutely essential in avoiding gum disease and tooth decay problems — painful conditions that can lead to tooth loss.

-Toothpastes are usually made up of abrasives, fluorides, foaming agents (SLS), detergents, flavourants and anti-bacterial agents.
+Toothpastes are usually made up of abrasives, fluorides, foaming agents (Sodium Laureth/Lauryl Sulphate), detergents, flavourings and anti-bacterial agents.
 The problem is that some of the chemicals used are potentially harmful, as we discuss in more detail below.

 It’s not a superman

-A number of dental professionals have stepped forward to explain that toothpaste, as a mere cosmetic, plays a marginal role in our oral health care; a greater emphasis should be placed on thorough brushing and flossing.
+A number of dental professionals have stepped forward to explain that toothpaste alone, plays a small role in our oral health care, and that a greater emphasis should be placed on thorough brushing and flossing.

-The message is clear: we can’t look to toothpaste to assume the superman role of dental health.
-Actually, we should simplify paste as much as possible.
+The message is clear: we can’t look to toothpaste to assume the superman role of protecting our teeth.
+And some believe we should simplify toothpaste as much as possible.

 Despite the numerous claims manufacturers make (tartar protection! whitening! fluoride-free! extra-fluoride!), toothpaste is merely an adjunct to a meticulous oral care regime.

-As important as toothpaste itself is knowing how to brush your teeth properly, along with other activities like flossing.
+As important as toothpaste itself is, knowing how to brush your teeth properly, along with other activities like flossing, all have a very important role.

 The exact chemical content of popular toothpastes has been made the subject of scrutiny in recent years.